ghimiresunil/Graduate-Teaching-Assistant-AI-and-ML/README.md

 Besides this, teaching students is an excellent way to develop my abilities.
 It helps me to consolidate my existing technical knowledge, gain knowledge in new topics and get valuable hands-on experience in teaching.
 This is a significant advantage.
 Undertaking the duties of a GTA adequately helps me prepare for a career as a daily learner, and provide me  with a strong foundation that can use to sell myself when applying to new job as Data Science developer.

+## Added several articles to learn more

+### Week 01

+Before moving to course "Articial Intelligence and Machine Learning", I have added 3 articles based on **History of Artificial Intelligence**, **Introduction to Artificial Intelligence and Machine Learning**, and **Performance Metrics in Machine Learning Classification Model**.